DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 * **Assess requirements.** Questions to ask: Which is more important: cost or features?
 Do you need any complex interactions or feature sets during checkout?
 Or can you suffice with using a PayPal button and calling it a day?
 * **Reduce CDE Scope.** Questions to ask: Is it possible to segment your network so that non-related servers are not maintained behind the same stateful firewalls as your eCommerce servers?
 * **Assess options.** Now that you know what you have to work with and what the goals are, evaluate the cost/effort/risk of 2-3 scenarios.
-* **Decide on a method.** Ultimately the business owner must ultimately pick a specific method balancing all the factors.
+* **Decide on a method.** Ultimately the business owner must pick a specific method balancing all the factors.
 * **Determine responsibilities.** Once a decision is made, it’s required to clearly articulate who is responsible for what at each stage in the development cycle.
 There should also be clear sign off points established.
 * **Complete the relevant SAQ:** The Self-Assessment Questionnaire is your key tool for performing a gap analysis and determining whether you are currently compliant.
 * **Prioritize PCI responsibilities.** Becoming compliant can take a long time, but some responsibilities are more critical than others.
-The PCI industry created a document title The Prioritized Approach to Pursue PCI DSS Compliance, which gives clear guidance on what should be done first to minimize risk during the entire process.
+The PCI industry created a document titled The Prioritized Approach to Pursue PCI DSS Compliance, which gives clear guidance on what should be done first to minimize risk during the entire process.
 * **Create plan and execute.** Once you’ve identified what needs to be done and created a plan, it’s time to make consistent progress toward checking off items on the list.

 At any stage, you also may wish to hire a professional to help expedite the process and ensure that your plan is sound.
-Specifically, you would want to locate a QSA (Qualified Security Assessor), which are organizations specifically “ordained” by the PCI Council to interpret and audit against the PCI DSS.
+Specifically, you would want to locate a QSA (Qualified Security Assessor), which are organizations that have been qualified by the PCI Council to have their employees assess compliance to the PCI DSS standard.

 ## Top 8 Drupal PCI Compliance Myths

-_Author’s Note: This is a trimmed down summary from a longer article<sup>[20](#cite-20)</sup>._
+_Author’s Note: This is a trimmed down summary from a longer article<sup>[19](#cite-19)</sup>._

 ### Drupal is PCI compliant.